-Co-founder and Executive Chair, Christian Faes, started his career as a real estate lawyer and has in-depth experience of property finance and securitisations in the UK and abroad.
+Co-founder and Non-Executive Chair, Christian Faes, started his career as a real estate lawyer and has indepth experience of property finance and securitisations in the UK and abroad.
 Co-founder and Chief Investment Officer, Ian Thomas, is a qualified chartered surveyor with extensive experience in property valuation, mixed-use development and investment acquisitions in the UK and abroad.
-Chief Executive Officer, Roderick Lockhart, has been working with the Group for the past seven years and was involved with the business prior to that as an advisor in his role as a Senior Director at CBRE.
-Chief Financial Officer, Michael Evans, has been working with the Group for the past five years and is a Chartered Accountant with over 17 years of post-qualification experience across financial and operational roles.
+Chief Executive Officer, Roderick Lockhart, has been working with the Group for the past eight years and was involved with the business prior to that as an advisor in his role as a Senior Director at CBRE.
+Chief Financial Officer, David Broadbent, joined the Group in May 2023, and joins with over 20 years experience in financial service and banking.
+He has held multiple executive positions throughout his career, most recently, being the Chief Financial Officer at Bank North.
 The Group believes its culture and people have been, and will continue to be, key to its continued growth and success.